Sampson and the Dreadful Serpent of Golant

 ‘I want nothing my friend.
 I come to give, not take.
 See, here, I have a rabbit for you and some herbs to flavour it with’.
 He holds out the rabbit.
 The man grabs it hungrily.

 ‘May I sit?’
 He gestures to a rock.

-The man grunts and Samson sits himself down, pulling a small piece of wood from his shoulder bag.
+The man grunts and Sampson sits himself down, pulling a small piece of wood from his shoulder bag.
 He starts whittling the wood, humming softly.

 The others listen, cautiously.

-‘I’ve come a long, long way,’ Samson continues, ‘from across sea, through tangled woods, over hills to be here with you today.
+‘I’ve come a long, long way,’ Sampson continues, ‘from across sea, through tangled woods, over hills to be here with you today.
 Why?
 Because I have something so good to tell you.’

 ‘Your tongue is different, stranger,’ the man queries.

 ‘Because I travel from a land way beyond.’
 Samson points to the horizon

 Disarmed by Sampson’s gentleness the family slowly begin to relax.
 The woman takes the rabbit and starts to prepare it.

 The children creep closer to see what Samson is making.